serrif/website/main/docs/introduction.md

 Our [GitHub](/github/) organization is great for the open-source development of resources such as this website—and don't forget our Medium [blog](/blog/).

 ## Guild
-The guild is our <a class="usa-external-link" href="https://discordapp.com">Discord</a> server where anyone can talk to each other in real time.
+The guild is our <a class="usa-external_link" href="https://discordapp.com">Discord</a> server where anyone can talk to each other in real time.
 This service is great for sharing content, collaboration, and quick support; anyone can [join](/guild/), and it's linked to in the navigation bar.

 ### Channels